Plan Files as Resumable Artifacts¶

 supersedes:/superseded-by:frontmatter for a machine-readable chain. - Add a CI staleness check that fails when a plan references missing code paths.

 - Single-session work inside one context window.
-The PR round-trip is pure latency; regenerate per-task instead.
+The PR round-trip is pure latency, so regenerate per task instead.

 - Teams without an invalidation discipline.
-The plan becomes a retrieval hazard — outdated context creates mismatches the agent may rationalise rather than surface (Tacnode).
+The plan becomes a retrieval hazard, because outdated context creates mismatches the agent may rationalize rather than surface (Tacnode).

 - High-churn exploratory sessions.
 A speculative plan written before investigation is always wrong.